jwncoexists/pong/README.md

 # Pong

-A classic pong application developed with NodeJS, Bower, HTML5, CSS, SASS.
+A classic pong application developed with HTML5 & CSS animation.

 ## Getting started
 * Install (if you don't have them):